 Select a an exam type

-You must be a Registered Adult Nurse on Part 1 of the NMC Register for a minimum of six months Have an undergraduate degree classification of 2:1 or above in nursing or any other health and social care related programme.
-Evidence of Level 6 study will also be considered.
-Applicants must complete an Occupational Health Assessment and Enhanced Disclosure and Barring Service (DBS) check as part of the selection process and any offer made will be subject to these.
+Applicants are required to be a Registered Adult Nurse on Part 1 of the NMC Register for a minimum of six months and to be currently employed by a local trust.
+They must hold an undergraduate degree with a minimum classification of 2:1 in nursing or another health and social care–related programme; evidence of Level 6 study will also be considered.
+Additionally, applicants must complete an Occupational Health Assessment and an Enhanced Disclosure and Barring Service (DBS) check as part of the selection process, and any offer of admission will be conditional upon satisfactory completion of these requirements.

 Students living in